-Wen Fan is an Assistant Professor of Sociology.
+Wen Fan is an Associate Professor of Sociology.
 She received her Ph.D. in 2015 from the Department of Sociology at the University of Minnesota.
-She holds a M.S. in Statistics from the Department of Statistics at the University of Minnesota.
+She also holds an M.S. in Statistics from the Department of Statistics at the University of Minnesota.

 Lam, Jack, Kimberly Fox, Wen Fan, Phyllis Moen, Erin Kelly, Leslie Hammer, and Ellen Kossek.
 2015.
 “Manager Characteristics and Employee Job Insecurity around a Merger Announcement: The Role of Status and Crossover.”
 The Sociological Quarterly 56(3): 558-580.

 Fan, Wen, and Phyllis Moen.
 Forthcoming.
 “COMMENT: Capturing Linked Lives: A Promising New Method.”
 Sociological Methodology 45.